 A wire is a thin piece of metal that looks like a thread, and it’s also the length of that material used as a conductor of electricity.
 A wire is also a telegraphic system and a message sent with it.
 As an adjective, wire refers to anything made out of wire or resembling wire.
 As a verb, to wire means ‘to equip with electrical wiring’ or, often with up, ‘to connect a building or neighborhood to a television cable.’
 It can also mean ‘to send an electronic payment.’
-As an adjective and in the US, wired means that someone is awake, excited, and especially alert.
+As an adjective, wired means that someone is awake, excited, and especially alert.

 - The jeweler threads the stones onto the wire.

 - The farmer put a wire fence around the field.

 - The electrician is wiring the new building.

 - The whole neighborhood is now wired up to the network.

 - Please wire me the funds by noon on Monday.